Quake (video game): Reception

-Sales of Quake reached 550,000 units in the United States alone by December 1999.
-In 1997, id estimated that there may be as many as 5 million copies of Quake circulating.
-The game sold over 1.4 million copies by December 1997.

-Critical reviews
+Critical reception

 Quake was critically acclaimed on the PC.
 Aggregating review websites GameRankings and Metacritic gave the original PC version 93% and 94/100, and the Nintendo 64 port 76% and 74/100.
 A Next Generation critic lauded the game's realistic 3D physics and genuinely unnerving sound effects.
 GamePro said Quake had been over-hyped but is excellent nonetheless, particularly its usage of its advanced 3D engine.
 The review also praised the sound effects, atmospheric music, and graphics, though it criticized that the polygons used to construct the enemies are too obvious at close range.

 Less than a month after Quake was released (and a month before they actually reviewed the game), Next Generation listed it as number 9 on their "Top 100 Games of All Time", saying that it is similar to Doom but supports a maximum of eight players instead of four.
 In 1996, Computer Gaming World declared Quake the 36th-best computer game ever released, and listed "telefragged" as #1 on its list of "the 15 best ways to die in computer gaming".
 In 1997, the Game Developers Choice Awards gave Quake three spotlight awards for Best Sound Effects, Best Music or Soundtrack and Best On-Line/Internet Game.

 Entertainment Weekly gave the game a B+ and called it "an extended bit of subterranean mayhem that offers three major improvements over its immediate predecessor [Doom]."
 He identified these as the graphics, the audio design, and the amount of violent action.

 Next Generation reviewed the Macintosh version of the game, rating it four stars out of five, and stated that "Though replay value is limited by the lack of interactive environments or even the semblance of a plot, there's no doubt that Quake and its engine are something powerful and addictive."